Bookrage001/osc/resources/docs/user-guide/widgets-generics.md

     - this defines the targets of the widget's osc messages
     - each element of the `array` must be a string formatted as follows : `"ip:port"`
     - multiple targets can be specified : `["ip1:port1","ip2:port2"]`
+    - if no target is set, messages can still be sent if the server has synchronized hosts (`-s / --sync`)

 #### `address`
 - type: `string`